Appearance

 Rules

-- If a vanilla texture references an outdated texture, use the outdated texture as a base in the Classic Faithful counterpart.
-Examples of this include the observer top using an outdated furnace base, the end crystal using an outdated bedrock texture, and smooth stone using an outdated stone texture.
+If a vanilla texture references an outdated texture, use the outdated texture as a base in the Classic Faithful counterpart.
+Classic Faithful generally maintains version accuracy, so any bugs in a given version are usually accurately maintained unless actively detrimental.
+Examples of this phenomenon include the observer top using an outdated furnace base, the end crystal using an outdated bedrock texture, and smooth stone using an outdated stone texture.

-- If a texture uses another texture as a base, use the already existing Classic Faithful rendition of it, if available.
+If a texture uses another texture as a base, use the already existing Classic Faithful rendition of it, if available.
 An example of this would be planks and the crafting table.
-Don't make planks from scratch just for the crafting table texture, as not only would this cause inconsistencies if the two are used in conjunction, but it would also waste a lot of effort.
+Don't make planks from scratch just for the crafting table texture, since it's both a waste of effort and actively creates an inconsistency.

 - Don't upscale useless textures.
-If a texture would end up looking identical to vanilla when upscaled, is unused, or is already so high resolution that there's no real need to upscale it, then just don't do it.
-It just bloats the file size of the pack and wastes your effort, pretty self explanatory.
+Fairly self-explanatory: if a texture would end up looking identical to vanilla when upscaled, is unused, or is already so high-resolution that there's no real need to upscale it, then it should not be upscaled since it would bloat the pack's file size be a waste of effort.

 Tips

-These are less specific ways to improve your textures, and unlike rules can be subject to interpretation.
+These are less specific ways to improve your textures, and are usually judged on a texture-by-texture basis.

 - Mob faces can be difficult to interpret.
-If making eyes, try to blend the corner of the eye into the next color over using an added color.
-This can be seen on a number of mob textures, as Vattic employed this method a lot.
+While eyes can sometimes be blended (such as the Steve and villager textures), this doesn't work in all cases.
 Try to upscale other features unless you cannot make it work (or it creates your new sleep paralysis demon), in which case leaving it the same as default is fine (a "mixel" face).

 And most importantly...